 Zac is a graduate from Wesleyan University.
 A football player, an English major, a lover of music, Zac continues to help us to find faster and more efficient ways to bring the lessons home to students.
 Nearly all of our tutors are old enough to be our students’ parents so it’s essential that we gain a young person’s perspective on how we instruct.Read More Join Zoom

 Rebekah was the Salutatorian of the class of 2018 at Hamilton College.
-She double majored in mathematics and creative writing and was given the school’s highest math award, the Kirkland Prize in Mathematics, as well as the Phi Beta Kappa Book Award, and The Rose B. Tager Prize for short stories.
-She is a Phi Beta Kappa member and a recipient of the Thomas E. Meehan Prize for creative writing.Read More Join Zoom
+They double majored in mathematics and creative writing and were given the school’s highest math award, the Kirkland Prize in Mathematics, as well as the Phi Beta Kappa Book Award, and The Rose B. Tager Prize for short stories.
+They are a Phi Beta Kappa member and a recipient of the Thomas E. Meehan Prize for creative writing.Read More Join Zoom

-Department chair and history teacher at Landon School in Bethesda, MD with extensive experience in social and digital media platforms and basal content creation.
-Innovator in experiential and project-based learning curriculum in independent schools.
-EdD Candidate in Educational Leadership & Administration at the George Washington University.Read More Join Zoom
+Dean of Faculty & Academics at Hillside School in Marlborough, MA Thomas has extensive experience in education.
+He has acted as the History Department Chair of the Landon School for 6 years.
+He is an Innovator in experiential and project-based learning curriculum in independent schools.
+Thomas has an EdD in Educational Leadership & Administration from the George Washington University.Read More Join Zoom

 Sara discovered her passion for tutoring and teaching while earning her bachelor’s degree in biochemistry at Smith College.
 Not only did she serve as a teaching assistant for the Biology Department and the Philosophy Department, Sara served as a tutor at Smith’s Quantitative Resource Center where she worked with students taking economics.Read More Join Zoom